michaelgrosner/tribeca/MANUAL.md

 * `/sec` - see `trades`.

-* `ewma?` - Use a quote protection of 100 minutes EWMA smoothed line of the price to limit the price while sending new orders.
+* `ewma?` - Use a quote protection of 100 minute EWMA smoothed line of the price to limit the price while sending new orders.

 * `stdev`